infracost/actions/README.md

     <img src=".github/assets/pr-comment.png" alt="Example pull request" width="70%" />

 6. [Enable Infracost Cloud](https://dashboard.infracost.io/) and trigger your CI/CD pipeline again.
 This causes the CLI to send its JSON output to your dashboard; the JSON does not contain any cloud credentials or secrets, see the [FAQ](https://infracost.io/docs/faq/) for more information.
-This is our SaaS product that builds on top of Infracost open source and enables team leads, managers and FinOps practitioners to see all cost estimates from a central place so they can help guide the team.
-To learn more, see [our docs](https://www.infracost.io/docs/infracost_cloud/get_started/).
+This is our SaaS product that builds on top of Infracost open source and gives team leads, managers and FinOps practitioners dashboards, guardrails and centralized cost policies so they can help guide the team (e.g. switch AWS GP2 volumes to GP3).
+See [our docs](https://www.infracost.io/docs/infracost_cloud/get_started/) to learn more.

     <img src=".github/assets/infracost-cloud-dashboard.png" alt="Infracost Cloud gives team leads, managers and FinOps practitioners visibility across all cost estimates in CI/CD" width="90%" />